 Can I deduct my running gear?

-The only way you can deduct your running gear is if you treat racing as your business.
-If you race to make money and earn profit, the IRS would consider you a small business owner.
+You can only deduct your running gear if you treat racing as your business.
+If you race to make money and earn a profit, the IRS would consider you a small business owner.
 In that case, you would need to report your race winnings, and you could also deduct expenses.
 If you run simply because you enjoy it, the IRS considers you a hobbyist, and your gear does not count as a deduction.

 Can I deduct travel expenses to get to a race?

 Like the running gear, travel expenses for hobby runners are not deductible.
-The IRS does allow , so if you do race to make a profit, your expenses could be a small business write-off.
+The IRS does allow business travel expenses, so if you do race to make a profit, your expenses could be a small business write-off.